kaii789/easy-contracts/README.md

 Also acts as a gateway between the client and the Ethereum network for requesting read-only information, keeping the client as lightweight as possible.

-### Data Store

-MongoDB is used to cache server requests.

 ### Communication

 The client communicates directly with the Ethereum network for write-requests via a "Web 3 Provider" provided by Metamask.
 Examples include creating new contracts, or instructing the Contract Executor to progress an active contract, etc.